-- A. Hold Harmless, Defense and Indemnification.
-Pursuant to Government Code section 895.4, the parties to this Agreement shall indemnify, defend and hold harmless the other parties hereto and their officers, agents, and employees, from and against and and all claims, demands, losses, damages, and liaibililities of any kind or nature, including attorney's fees, which arise by virtue of its negligent or willful acts of misconduct or omissions (either directly or through or by its officers, officials, employees, or volunteers) in connection with its duties and obligations under this Agreement and any amendments, except such loss or damage which was caused by the sole negligence or willfull misconduct of either party. - B. Effect of Insurance.
-Acceptance of the insurance required by this Agreement, shall not relieve CONTRACTOR from liability under this provision.
-This provision shall apply to all claims for damages related CONTRACTOR's performance hereunder, regardless of whether any insurance is applicable or not.
+- A. Mutual Indemnity.
+Each party hereto shall hold harmless, defend and indemnify the other party and its agents, officers, officials, employees and volunteers from and against any and all claims, demands, losses, damages, liabilities, expenses and costs of any kind or nature, including, without limitation, attorney's fees and other costs of litigation, arising out of, or in connection with, the negligent performance of, or failure to comply with, any of the duties and/or obligations contained herein, except such loss or damage which was caused by the sole negligence or willful misconduct of the other party or its agents, officers, officials, employees or volunteers. - B. Comparative Liability.
+Notwithstanding anything to the contrary, in the event that both parties are held to be negligently or willfully responsible, each party will bear their proportionate share of liability as determined in any such proceeding.
+In such cases, each party will bear their own costs and attorneys' fees. - C. Effect of Insurance.
+Acceptance of the insurance required by this Agreement shall not relieve either party from liability under this provision.
+This provision shall apply to all claims for damages related to either party's performance hereunder, regardless of whether any insurance is applicable or not.
 The insurance policy limits set forth herein shall not act as a limitation upon the amount of indemnification or defense to be provided hereunder.